dhimmel/elevcan/README.md

 `data/`: text files of the county-level dataset.
 Currently hidden until publication date.

 `manual/`: Contains manually editted files (files that are not produced by running the analysis).
-Final versions of the figures are available as pdfs and tiffs.
+Final versions of the figures are available as pdfs.
 Saved sessions from propreitary software used for image processing are also included.